Tuesday, November 25, 2025

 But still…I’m seriously considering it.

-And while I’m at it, I figure I also may as well treat myself to some ice cream for dessert…with half a can of real whipped cream on top.
+And while I’m at it, I figure I also might as well treat myself to some ice cream for dessert…with half a can of real whipped cream on top.

 After all, if I’m going to suffer, I want to make certain it’s really worth it.